-ED: “It is true, many still prefer this model, and they main cause is their fear to fail.
-It is natural to think that you have a budget, time and a particular product, and you want the project to be made on time and budget.
-Generally, companies feel safe with this contract model because they think that the definition and scope that they have of the project is very clear and that there won’t be problems along the way.
+ED: “It is true, many still prefer this model, and the main cause is their fear to fail.
+It is natural to think that you have a budget, time, and a particular product, and you want the project to be made on time and budget.
+Generally, companies feel safe with this contract model because they think that the definition and scope that they have of the project are very clear and that there won’t be problems along the way.

 The truth is that it’s very difficult to get a fully detailed and specified development since the beginning and, therefore, to guarantee success.
 While there are many techniques to properly estimate, it is very likely, in our experience, that if a customer chooses to use this contracting model, they may receive a different final product than what they expected.

-In Hexacta, we understand the nature of both types of contract and have enough experience to address them.
-Therefore, to establish the best agreement with the client, where both of the parties win, we take into account the type of development, time and budget, among other variables”.
+At Hexacta, we understand the nature of both types of contracts and have enough experience to address them.
+Therefore, to establish the best agreement with the client, where both of the parties win, we take into account the type of development, time, and budget, among other variables.”

 Hx: Does this affect the development?

-ED: “Any kind of change that is not contemplated within the Fixed Price Contract can generate discomfort between the parties, since it requires a negotiation for the new requirement and generally implies increasing the price of the project.
-Many times this issues are not positive for the relationship with the client.
+ED: “Any kind of change that is not contemplated within the Fixed Price Contract can generate discomfort between the parties since it requires negotiation for the new requirement and generally implies increasing the price of the project.
+Many times these issues are not positive for the relationship with the client.

 The development is affected to the extent that often the delivered product does not meet expectations or does not solve the need for which it was conceived.
 Many software projects fail and the main reason is the contract model choice.
 For example, a Time and materials contract have greater flexibility to change, make partial deliveries of project progress (sprints every 2 weeks, for instance) and the client is more involved in the development process.
 This guarantees that we deliver the best product possible, considering the client’s needs and tailored to their budget and time.